Apicurio/apicurio.github.io/_posts/2025-07-08-introducing-mcp-server-for-apicurio-registry-3.md

 categories: ai
 ---

 In this blog post, we're introducing a new way you can interact with Apicurio Registry 3.
-We've created a brand-new **Model Context Protocol (MCP) server specifically designed for Apicurio Registry 3**, enabling Large Language Models (LLMs) to communicate directly with your Registry instance.
-You can use it to explore and analyze your content by asking natural language questions, make changes in seconds, and even generate entirely new schemas with the power of AI.
+We've created a **Model Context Protocol (MCP) server for Apicurio Registry 3**, enabling Large Language Models (LLMs) to communicate directly with your Registry instance.
+You can use it to explore and analyze your content by asking natural language questions, make changes, and generate new schemas.

 ---